zerodogg/scriptbucket/trivial/README.markdown

     gl                  A script to query google from the command-line.
 Only useful to query the google utilities (such as exchange rates), ie. ./gl "1 USD in NOK".

+    vim-mason           A quick and dirty hack to get mason syntax hilighting working in newer versions of vim

 vim: set expandtab :